Uttering a forged instrument: A crime in Oklahoma related to forgery.

 - That the act was intentional;

-- There was a sale, exchange or delivery or receipt of the document;
+- There was a sale, exchange, delivery, or receipt of the document;

 - For consideration;